jeffreylanters/unity-tweens/README.md

 #### TweenSpriteRendererColor `version 1.0.5`

-Instantiates a Tween animating the SpriteRendererColor.
+Instantiates a Tween animating the color of a SpriteRenderer.

 ```cs
 <GameObject, Component>.TweenSpriteRendererColor (Color to, float duration);